PEM-Humboldt/biomodelos-sdm/README.md

 Your folder structure must look like this:

-## Example
+Your RStudio window must look like this:

 Now you are ready to load the Bio2_routine, customize it and run ENM models.
 To go deep in this function revise **Structure and Functions** and **More deep in Bio2_routine** vignette.

+## Example

-Having done the earlier steps, move the files inside of the folder *data_example* to the main folder.
-It will overwrite the folders *Data* and *Occurrences* please let it continue.
+Having done the earlier steps, move the files inside of the folder *Data_example* to the main folder.
+It will overwrite the folders *Data* and *Occurrences* please let the process continue if you are asked about.

 ## Authors and contact